 - You won’t have a lack of practice, high exposure to coding

-- It’s easier to stay motivated when learning with others
+- Motivation lives on when learning with others

 Lots of advantages!
 Let’s now find some possible disadvantages of attending a coding bootcamp:

-- Not everything can be learnt within 3-5 months
+- You can’t learn everything within 3-5 months

 - Some computer science fundamentals could not be learned in depth